-Pre-professional students may major in any department or division - the humanities, social sciences, or natural sciences.
-However, there are certain courses required for admission to medical, dental, and veterinary schools.
+Pre-professional students may often major in any program; however, there are certain courses required for admission to medical, dental, and veterinary schools.
 The majority require the following in natural sciences: sixteen semester hours of chemistry, including organic chemistry; eight semester hours of physics, and eight semester hours of biology.
 Florida Southern College advises pre-medical, pre-dental, pre-veterinary students to meet more than this suggested minimum, but to avoid overemphasis in the natural sciences.
 Recommended programs include two to three years of chemistry, two years of biology, one year of physics, and one to two years of psychology.
-A student interested in pre-medical, pre-dental, or pre-veterinary studies should consult Dr. Robert Baum, Chair of the Biology Department, for further information.
+A student interested in pre-medical, pre-dental, or pre-veterinary studies should consult Dr. Robert Baum, Biology, for further information.

 The Florida Southern College Honors Program - University of South Florida College of Medicine Medical Education Program - Qualified students in the Honors Program may take part in the FSC Honors Program - USF College of Medicine Medical Education Program.
 If program qualifications are met, students are guaranteed admission to the University of South Florida College of Medicine.
 Two tracks are available - either the student attends FSC for three years and receives a B.S. in Biology after the successful completion of the first year of medical school, or the student attends FSC for four years (with any major) and is guaranteed admission to the USF College of Medicine.
-Contact the chair of the Biology Department or the Head of the Honors Program for more information and program requirements.
+Contact the Dr. Robert Baum, Biology or the Head of the Honors Program for more information and program requirements.

-Pre-Physical Therapy Studies - Pre-Physical Therapy is a four-year program under the guidance of the Biology Department (Dr. Nancy Morvillo) that includes over 200 hours of supervised internships in physical therapy.
+Pre-Physical Therapy Studies - Pre-Physical Therapy is a four-year program under the guidance of the Biology program, that includes over 200 hours of supervised internships in physical therapy.
 The program is geared for entering freshman only and is limited to 30 students.